Collapsing the bounded width hierarchy for infinite-domain CSPs: when symmetries are enough: Abstract

 \section{Abstract}

 We prove that relational structures admitting specific polymorphisms (namely, canonical pseudo-WNU operations of all arities $n \geq 3$) have low relational width.
 This implies a collapse of the bounded width hierarchy for numerous classes of infinite-domain CSPs studied in the literature.
 Moreover, we obtain a characterization of bounded width for first-order reducts of unary structures and a characterization of MMSNP sentences that are equivalent to a Datalog program, answering a question posed by Bienvenu \emph{et al.}.
 In particular, the bounded width hierarchy collapses in those cases as well.
+Our results extend the scope of theorems of Barto and Kozik characterizing bounded width for finite structures, and show the applicability of infinite-domain CSPs to other fields.